 So it is important that the following values are in accordance with each other, i.e. the respective data on the read/write device and on the transponder have to be identical pairs:

-on the read/write device on the transpon- der
+on the read/write on the transdevice ponder

-KEY $\Leftrightarrow$ KEY
+KEY \Leftrightarrow KEY

-Password TAG \$ Password TAG
+Password TAG \Leftrightarrow Password TAG

-Password RWD $\Leftrightarrow$ Password RWD
+Password RWD \Leftrightarrow Password RWD

 9.2.
 Personalization Concept